top of page

 Thanks to support from our sponsors and a dedicated group of volunteers, we have been pleased to offer quality educational programming by donation to schools in the White Rock, Delta, Surrey and Langley areas over the past two decades!

-• Birds in Focus
+• Birds in Focus (bird watching with binoculars and scopes)

-• Wetland / Pond Discovery
+• Wetland / Pond Discovery (pond peeking)

 School Programs